-Alvito and Vila Nova da Baronia are the two parishes that make up Alvito's municipality, one of the smallest of the Baixo Alentejo.
-In ancient times,…
+Alvito and Vila Nova da Baronia are the two parishes that make up the Alvito municipality, one of the smallest in Baixo Alentejo.
+Of a markedly rural…

-Ourique benefited from a privileged location over the centuries.
-Confined to the north with the municipality of Aljustrel and to the south with Silve…
+Ourique has benefited from a privileged location over the centuries.
+Confined to the north with the municipality of Aljustrel and to the south with S…

 The Vidigueira municipality is located between Beja and Évora and is the fourth smallest in Baixo Alentejo.
 In addition to an interesting architectur…